eesullivan/Java-2-Projects/README.md

 #### The following projects were created by James Dizikes for CS2334
 #### I received full credit on each project

+All projects were about Elementary Cellular Automatons (ECA).
+For more information about ECAs, please visit https://mathworld.wolfram.com/ElementaryCellularAutomaton.html

 ## Project 1: A Simple Program with Complex Behavior
 #### Overview